1 | A company's operating system: a practical model for scaling organizations

 People use different terms (e.g. management system, operating model) and emphasize different elements (e.g. culture, strategy, structure, processes), but they all share common themes.
 And while I mostly write about "the company" here, the same principles apply at any level: business units, functions, and teams.
 That is because a good operating system is fractal.
 You can start from wherever you are today.

 Several models describe how organizations get work done (some linked in "further reading" below).
-However, when we looked for one to apply in practice at u-blox (the Swiss tech company I work for), none fit our needs well enough as-is.
+However, when we looked for a model to apply in practice at u-blox (the Swiss tech company I work for), none fit our needs well enough as-is.
 We therefore adapted and combined existing ideas into our own operating system framework.
 Below you see it in its most condensed form.

 A strong operating system enables you to aim high and move fast